chaofengqing/chao_lab/content/authors/Qiang-Qiqi/_index.md

     url: https://www.cuhk.edu.cn/en

 # Short bio (displayed in user profile at end of posts)
-bio: Yifei's research interests interests are mainly in computers in human behavior, applied statistics and public health.
+bio: Qiqi used to work as a part-time research assistant in the Chao Lab.
+Her research interests interests are mainly in computers in human behavior, applied statistics and public health.

 interests:
   - LLM